 - Evaluation with a focus on further development

 The development of the training programme was funded by the Ministry of Environment’s ‘Pool for Green enthusiasts’.
 The pool no longer exists.

-World’s Best News runs a learning portal: World Lesson.
+For example, World’s Best News runs the learning portal ‘World Lesson’.
 The project aims to promote knowledge and understanding of global issues and the UN Development Goals to children and young people in Denmark.
-World Lesson takes place one week in September, but schools and education institutions can choose to participate for one day or to use the teaching material during the year.
-The World Lesson produces free teaching material for primary, lower secondary, and upper secondary educations.
-Furthermore, World’s Best News runs a school site where students can get inspiration and information regarding the UN Development Goals.
+World Lesson takes place for one week in September, but schools and education institutions can choose to participate for one day or to use the teaching materials during the year.
+World Lesson produces free teaching materials for primary, lower secondary, and upper secondary education institutions.
+Furthermore, World’s Best News runs a school website where students can get inspiration and information regarding the UN Development Goals.

 Oxfam Ibis runs a school service aimed at primary and lower secondary education.
-The materials consist of:
+The offered materials consist of:

 - Free presentations by the Oxfam development goal ambassadors